TritonDataCenter/node-verror/README.md

   top-level error.
 This is useful for API endpoints where you don't want to expose internal error messages, but you still want to preserve the error chain for logging and debugging.
+* **PError**, which is just like VError but does not interpret printf-style arguments at all.
 * **SError**, which is just like VError but interprets printf-style arguments more strictly.
 * **MultiError**, which is just an Error that encapsulates one or more other